 Sometimes it is hard to know the right thing to do.
 Individual Christians and groups of churches (denominations) use the Bible to guide them in making these decisions - it is 'God's word' telling them what to do.

 In many parts of the world, you will find a Bible beside your bed in your hotel room or hospital ward.
 Soldiers, nurses and pupils at school may be offered a copy of the New Testament as a gift.
-Local Christian volunteers belonging to a society called The Gideon’s International provide these Bibles.
+Local Christian volunteers belonging to a society called Good News for Everyone provide these Bibles.

 The Bible is accessible these days in book form, magazines, leaflets, internet, apps, phone and many more.
 It is now possible to read or hear the Bible anywhere.